-The symposium proposal submission site and instructions, including further description of the theme, can now be accessed at www.aaas.org/2018proposals .
+The symposium proposal submission site and instructions are available here.
 Please read the online information completely as the information below is only the highlights.

-Deadline: The submissions process opened on January 31, 2017 and will close on Thursday, April 20, 2017 at 11:59 p.m.
-PACIFIC time.
-All submissions must be submitted online through the link above.
+Deadline: The submissions process opened on February 18, 2018 and will close on Thursday, April 19, 2018 at 11:59pm PACIFIC.
+All submissions must be submitted online.

 Submissions are requested for both career development workshops and scientific sessions.

-Career Development Workshops, with a submission deadline of April 27, 2017, are aimed at both individuals seeking careers in science and engineering, and professionals looking to sharpen or supplement their skills.
+Career Development Workshops, with a submission deadline of April 19, 2018, are aimed at both individuals seeking careers in science and engineering, and professionals looking to sharpen or supplement their skills.
 There workshops are instructional or informational in nature and are markedly different from a scientific session.
-All workshops are 60 minutes in length.
+Workshops may have up to 3 presenters.
+All workshops are 90 minutes in length.

 Types of Scientific Sessions